ArduPilot/ardupilot/libraries/AP_Scripting/applets/VTOL-expo.md

 # Operation

-You need to be in GUIDED mode with the copter at least 15 meters off the ground.
+You need to be in GUIDED mode with the vehicle at least 10 meters off the ground.
 Have the VTOL-expo.lua script loaded and have a 3 position switch setup with RCn_OPTION for that switch set to EXPO_RC_FUNC (default to 300).

 When you are ready to tune move the switch to the middle position.
 The vehicle will pulse down the throttle for half of EXPO_PULSE_TIME seconds followed up a pulse up of the throttle for the same time.
-The copter will then settle for a few seconds before repeating.
+The vehicle will then settle for a few seconds before repeating.
 After each pulse the expo will be adjusted based on the measured acceleration.

 When the tune is finished it will stop pulsing.
 You can then save the tune by moving the switch to the top position.